 Obtain professional advice

 It is advisable to always take professional advice from an accountant concerning Capital Gains Tax when purchasing a second home.
-Once an accountant has confirmed the Capital Gains Tax position, our expert Wills & Probate team can assist with the legal drafting of documentation.
+Once an accountant has confirmed the Capital Gains Tax position, our expert Wills and Probate team can assist with the legal drafting of documentation.

 How Nelsons can help